 - Anvil pruners have a blade that slices to the center of the fat lower base, contacting that base at the completion of the cut.

-So why is bypass the best?
-Anvil style lets you exert extra force, but hand pruners are not meant to be forceful, they are meant to be accurate and make a razor-clean cut.
+Why are bypass pruners the best?
+Anvil-style pruners let you exert extra force, but hand pruners are not meant to be forceful.
+They are meant to be accurate and make a razor-clean cut.
 A well-honed bypass cutter does this.
-Anvil is more likely to crush, especially if not perfectly sharpened—crushing a plant stem is an awful thing to do to it.
+Anvil-style pruners are more likely to crush, especially if not perfectly sharpened—crushing a plant stem is an awful thing to do to it.
 It’s the equivalent of a surgeon bludgeoning off your wart instead of properly removing it.

 - Select the correct angle.
 If your plant is opposite-branching, you should cut directly across the stem above the node.
 If it is alternate-branching, cutting straight across is fine, but it’s even better to cut on an angle sloping away from the single bud at the node.
 This drains rainwater away from the bud, so none gets trapped on the stem or in a crotch and promotes rotting.